jlramosr/graphql-prisma-challenge/README.md

 #### Queries

-* **users**: modify the current one to return all the users created in the database, but only if I'm logged.
+* **users**: modify the current one to return all the users created in the database, but only if I'm logged in.
 Keep the filters.

 * **companies**: return all companies registered in the database.
 It can be filtered by name (*name__contains*).
 It's a public query.